yuhuang-lab/yuhuang-lab.github.io/_pages/advising.md

 during the semester, please feel free to email me and/or schedule a meeting as needed.</p>

-<p>I collected common FAQs for my undergrad advisees  as below.
+<p>I have been collecting and updating common FAQs for my undergrad advisees  as below.
 Please read
 them first when you have a question (because you can probably find an answer really fast):</p>